 Help define the future of grief support in Canada

 Your experiences – what helped, and what didn’t – will inform future work by the CGA to help all grieving Canadians access the support they need, and that those around them are equipped with the knowledge and tools to help.
+The results are currently being consolidated into the final report.

 Never in our lifetimes has Canada experienced the volume and complexity of grief as has resulted from the COVID-19 pandemic.